The Truth Behind Food Cravings (and How to Stop Them!)

 How to stop food cravings during menopause!

-7 Major Food Cravings in Menopause and Their Nutrient Deficiencies
+7 Common Food Cravings in Menopause and What They Mean

-Let’s demystify your cravings and see how you can curb them with healthy alternatives!
+Let’s demystify these cravings and see how you can curb them with healthy alternatives:

 1. Chocolates